💃Latin American History – 1791 to Present

 Francisco de Miranda

-• First major independence attempt in Venezuela (1806)—though it failed, Miranda's expedition demonstrated that challenging Spanish rule was possible
+• Launched the first major independence attempt in Venezuela (1806).
+Though it failed due to lack of local support and Spanish resistance, Miranda's expedition demonstrated that challenging Spanish rule was possible.

-• Spread revolutionary ideas across Europe and the Americas—his travels and writings connected Latin American independence to broader Enlightenment and Atlantic revolutionary currents
+• Spread revolutionary ideas across Europe and the Americas.
+Miranda fought in the American Revolution, participated in the French Revolution, and traveled widely.
+His career connected Latin American independence to broader Enlightenment and Atlantic revolutionary currents.

 Quick Reference Table